 Now, a decade later I can look back and see the growth that has occurred in the industry, but also the growth that’s occurred in myself.
 I’ve gone from Director of User Experience at a three person startup to a Product Designer at Facebook.
 That move isn’t that strange in today’s world of UI/UX design, but it’s something I couldn't have fathomed 8 years ago.

-I got my first Product Designer position before I knew what that was, and figured it out as I went, teaching myself grids and code.
-Thanks to mentors and the internet, I was able to find jobs while still finishing my degree, and since then have continued to grow in the thing I'm most passionate about, solving problems.
+I got my first Product Designer position before I knew what that was and figured it out as I went.
+Thanks to mentors who took a chance on me I have continued to grow in the thing I'm most passionate about, solving problems.

 What you find here is not a portfolio of Dribbble shots that will be changed out with the waxing and waning of trends.
 It is not a snapshot of my career as I search for my next job.
 It is an enduring documentation of how far I’ve come and how far I’ve yet to go.